Could we build a real life Westworld?

-Westworld looks set to be one of the most exciting science fiction series television has ever seen, but could we ever experience it for real in our lifetime?
+Westworld is one of the most exciting science fiction series television has ever seen, but could we ever experience it for real in our lifetime?

 Of course in the show there are some rather unsavoury visitors to the theme park, and some just as sinister malfunctioning machines who turn against them, which looks like the beginnings of great entertainment.
 But the idea still got us excited; an immersive theme park filled with robots!
 That’s something I’m sure we’d all enjoy.
 So just how far away are we from achieving place for real?
 It wouldn’t be the first time science “fiction” from past films has become a reality later on (although Marty McFly’s hovering skateboard has still somehow managed to elude us) so it may not be beyond belief that we could build a real life Westworld one day.

 What makes Westworld feel so real (and ultimately so dangerous for some in the show) is that its robot inhabitants walk, talk and act just like humans as they make their scripted way around the constructed artificial world.
 Building the world would certainly be the easy part, even though it’d take up a fair bit of space.
 Canada’s Devon Island is completely deserted and formed of mostly barren terrain so could be a great building spot, but as it’s near the North Pole it wouldn’t be the easiest place to visit for the casual tourist.
 Maybe somewhere near Disney world instead then.